pkivolowitz/CSC3510-S-2024/README.md

 * knowledgeable of bit oriented operations.

-* discern the effect of CPU specifications upon performance with understanding of the parts of a CPU.
+* able to discern the effect of CPU specifications upon performance with understanding of the parts of a CPU.

-* discern the effect of computer specifications upon performance with understanding of components like buses, memory and storage devices.
+* able to discern the effect of computer specifications upon performance with understanding of components like buses, memory and storage devices.

 ## Meetings and Office Hours